July 15th – 21st is National Youth Sports Week

 People may have some of the same symptoms that occur with a minor head injury, but they may be more severe.

 Symptoms often start with a period of unconsciousness that begins at the time of impact.
-This can last from minutes, to hours or even days.
-When they are conscious again, people often are drowsy, confused, restless, or agitated.
+This can last from minutes to hours or even days.
 They may also vomit, have seizures, or both.
-Balance and coordination may be impaired.
 Clear fluid or blood might drain from the nose, ears, or both when you have a fracture at the bottom of the skull.

 Depending on which part of the head was injured, the ability to think, control emotions, move, feel, speak, see, hear, and remember things may be impaired—sometimes permanently.

-An injured brain might bleed or swell as a result of fluid accumulation (called cerebral edema).
-This trauma and swelling increases the pressure on the brain, resulting in the skull not being able to expand to accommodate this fluid.
+An injured brain might bleed or swell as a result of called cerebral edema.
+This trauma and swelling increase the pressure on the brain, resulting in the skull not being able to expand to accommodate this fluid.
 As the pressure increases, the person’s symptoms worsen, and new symptoms appear.
-The first symptoms of augmented pressure are worsening headaches, impaired thinking, a decreased level of consciousness, and vomiting.
+The first symptoms of increased pressure are worsening headaches, impaired thinking, and vomiting.
 Later, the person may become unresponsive.
-The pupils may widen (dilate).
+The pupils may dilate.

 Undamaged spaces of the brain generally take over functions that were lost, resulting in partial recovery.
-However, as people age, the brain becomes less able to shift functions from one area to another.
-For example, language skills are handled by several parts of the brain in young children but are concentrated on one side of the brain (the left hemisphere) in adults.
+However, as people age, the brain becomes less able to shift.
+For example, language skills are handled by several parts of the brain in young children but are concentrated on one side of the brain in adults.
 If the left hemisphere is severely damaged before age eight, the right hemisphere can assume near-normal language function.

-Rehabilitation will help reduce some of the damage resulted from a head injury.
+Rehabilitation will help reduce some of the damage that resulted from a head injury.

-If you or someone you know experiences a head injury, minor or major, find the nearest Surepoint Emergency Center.
-We are equipped to handle head injuries, broken bones, respiratory and any other emergencies that may occur from sports, vehicle accidents, falls, etc. After we diagnose, stabilize and treat you, we can transport you to the hospital of your choice if you need surgery or extended treatment and rehabilitation.
+If you or someone you know experiences a head injury, minor or major, find the nearest ER.
+After we diagnose, stabilize, and treat you, we can transport you to the hospital of your choice if you need surgery or extended treatment and rehabilitation.